Best Hotels in Dakar 2025

 King Fahd Palace Hôtel ★★★★★

 - Rooms: From CFA 100,000 (~£135).
-Renovated rooms in the tower wings are significantly nicer than older sections.
+Renovated tower-wing rooms are much nicer than the older sections.

 - Best for: Large conferences, package tours, travellers who want maximum facilities.